Silvinaython/cosmeticbusinesspage/README.md

-# cosmeticbusinesspage
+# CosmeticBussinesPage
 commercial page of on sale of cosmetic products.
 It is in progress and its development was stopped in order to acquire more knowledge and be able to create a functional page.